Kieran Mullan

-Kieran Mullan (born 6 June 1984) is a British Conservative Party politician who was elected as the Member of Parliament (MP) for Crewe and Nantwich at the 2019 general election.
+Kieran John Mullan (born 6 June 1984) is a British Conservative Party politician and medical doctor who is the Member of Parliament (MP) for Bexhill and Battle.
+He was previously the MP for Crewe and Nantwich between 2019 and 2024.
+He has been Shadow Minister for Justice since July 2024.

 Early life and career

-Mullan was born in 1984.
-He grew up in social housing.
-His mother is a nurse and his father is a policeman.
-Mullan studied medicine at the Leeds School of Medicine.
+Kieran Mullan was born on 6 June 1984.
+He grew up in social housing, with his mother a nurse and his father a policeman.
+He attended King Edward VI Five Ways grammar school in Birmingham.
+Mullan then studied medicine at the Leeds School of Medicine.

 In 2008, he was an account executive for the public relations firm Weber Shandwick.
 From 2009 to 2013, he worked for the advocacy group Patients Association.
 In 2013, he contributed to a government review into the NHS Hospitals complaints system.
 The following year, Mullan founded the charity ValueYou in Ealing, London which aimed to recognise volunteers.
 He has also worked as a volunteer special constable for four years and as an emergency medicine doctor.